Excess cash placement: How to increase returns and minimize risks

 To calculate cash excess, you need to assess your company's current financial statements.
 Begin by determining the cash balance at the end of a given period.
 Then, subtract the cash amount required for immediate operational costs, upcoming payments, and planned investments.
 The remainder is your cash excess.
 This process requires accurate cash flow forecasting and understanding of future financial obligations to ensure the surplus calculated is truly available for use without jeopardizing the company's liquidity.

-How to manage cash surplus in your company ?expand
+How to manage cash surplus in your company ?

 Managing cash surplus effectively involves a strategic approach that aligns with your company's financial goals.
 It's essential to maintain an optimal balance between investing the surplus to generate returns and keeping sufficient liquidity for unforeseen expenses.
 Regular financial reviews, diversifying investments, and using tools to forecast cash flow can improve surplus management.
 Additionally, setting policies for surplus reinvestment, such as thresholds for investment, can help in automating the decision-making process.

-How much excess cash do I need to reinvest?expand
+How much excess cash do I need to reinvest?

 The amount of excess cash needed for reinvestment depends on your company's strategic objectives and financial health.
 It's important to maintain a balance between having enough cash on hand for operational flexibility and investing to promote growth.
 Assessing your company's cash flow projections, upcoming liabilities, and potential investment opportunities can guide the determination of an appropriate amount for reinvestment.